osito099/VeerusV2/README.md

 <!-- About the Project -->
-## :warning: THIS PROJET IS NOT FINISHED
+## :warning: THIS PROJECT IS NOT FINISHED

 <!-- About the Project -->